GaryAsher/challenge-run-site/.docs/REMINDERS.md

       - Have the / limit characters, and clickable. revert to MM/DD/YYYY if needed.

 ## Forms & Submissions
 ### New Game Submission form:
 - [ ] Do we ask users to fill out Genres again?
-    - [ ] Can we find a list of every genre ever?
+    - Can we find a list of every genre ever?
-    - [ ] Do we create a script that finds genres, and validates user-submitted info?
+    - Do we create a script that finds genres, and validates user-submitted info?
 - [ ] Check Discord Webhook.
 Previously not working, but updated recently.
 - [ ] Update form to use 3-tier category system.
     - Update Google Apps Script, Google Sheet, and Google Form accordingly.

 ### Mini-Challenges and Player-Made Challenges
-- [ ] Make separate form for mini challenges? or do we put it in the new game submission form?
+- [ ] Make separate form for mini challenges? or do we keep it in the new game submission form?
 - [ ] Let users make Player-Made Challenges on the game's respective forum.
 Forum needs massive overhaul to accomodate for this, including backend support.

-### New Runner Profile form:
+## Enhanced Runner Profiles:
+- [ ] Run file naming convention - revisit when building runner submission process
 - [ ] Runner profile submission - Self-service profile creation
-- [ ] Enhanced Runner Profiles first.

-## Enhanced Runner Profiles
 - [ ] Add social links (YouTube, Twitch, Twitter, Discord)
 - [ ] Add bio field
 - [ ] Add featured runs section